DavidHartman-Personal/Python-Template/README.md

 6. Be sure to update this README file to remove any text that is not relevant for the project.

 - [ ] Add Documentation regarding creating/running tests.
+- [ ] Setup mkdocs run configuration
+- [ ] Setup default python interpreter when creating PyCharm project from clone repo.

+To test using this template repository, the following steps can be done.

+1. Create new repo using this repo as the template.
+This can be done by running the following command:
+   1. `gh repo create <repo new> --template DavidHartman-Personal/Python-Template --private`
+2. Test changes to template including updates to the sample code, documentation, etc.
+3. Delete the repo with the following once testing is complete.
+The delete_repo permission needs to be granted first.
+   1. `gh auth refresh -h github.com -s delete_repo`
+   2. `gh repo delete <repo to delete>`
+4. Cleanup local PyCharm project.
+Needs to be run as sudo to handle .git/ directory:
+   1. `sudo rm -rf <project directory>`

 ## Project/Template Organization